Balikas4/Rented/README.md

 1. **Browse Items:** Explore our catalog of items available for rent.

-2. **Select & Rent:** Choose the items you need and proceed with the rental process.
+2. **Select & Rent:** Choose the items you need and proceed with the offer process.

 3. **Community Sharing:** Join a community of like-minded individuals who believe in the power of sharing resources.